 My daughter use to be a cheerleader - the best there ever was, in fact.
-I heard thousands of cheers and chants while she was growing up.
-Here's my favorite...
+I heard thousands of cheers and chants as she was growing up.
+But here's my favorite!
+Actually, a few years ago I recruited the help of a cheerleader-in-training, my granddaughter... (clip)

-We recruited the help of a couple of cheerleaders-intraining, my granddaughters... (clip) "Rain can't rock this house, thunder can't rock this house, lightning can't rock this house, and you can't rock this house."
+Listen again to the words of the cheer, "Rain can't rock this house, thunder can't rock this house, lightning can't rock this house, and you can't rock this house."

 And this is what the psalmist is saying about God in verses 2-3.
-It doesn't matter how out-of-control his life gets - bring on the rain, the thunder, the lightning - it doesn't matter.
-God is his refuge and strength.
-God is what we need - where and when we need Him.
+It doesn't matter how out-of-control life gets.
+Bring on the rain, the thunder, the lightning.
+It doesn't matter.
+God is our refuge and strength.
+God is what we need, where and when we need Him.

-Here's a vital point...
+But here's a vital point...
 God is our refuge in the storm, not from the storm.
 Notice again verses 2-3, it's not "If the earth is removed..." or "If its waters roar..." - it's "though the earth is removed... though the waters roar... though the mountains shake..."

-There're two kinds of faith: though faith and if faith.
+Hey, there're two kinds of faith: though faith and if faith.

 If faith says, "God, I'll trust You if You bless me...
 I'll live for You if You solve my problems...
 I'll obey God if He makes my life easy..."
 That's not real faith.
 That kind of faith gets washed away in the storm.

 Real faith is though faith.
 "God, I'll love You though the earth is removed.
 I'll serve You though my life is turned topsy-turvy.
-I'll trust You though I feel abandoned and forsaken..."

-The psalmist knows being a child of God doesn't insulate him from tight spots, but it makes him eligible for God's help and comfort in the midst of that stress.
+I'll trust You though I feel forsaken..."
+The psalmist knows being a child of God doesn't insulate him from tight spots, but it makes him eligible for God's help and comfort in the midst of them.